nardew/creten/README.md

 ## Get in touch

-If you feel you want to get in touch, either with developers or community:
+If you feel you want to get in touch either with developers or community, you can:
 - use Github Issues if it is related to `creten` development
 - join the [Telegram group](https://t.me/joinchat/H-VJNFAYoelyD35GF6gojw)
 - follow [![Twitter Follow](https://img.shields.io/twitter/follow/cretenframework.svg?style=social&label=@cretenframework)](https://twitter.com/cretenframework)
 - send a good old e-mail to <img src="http://safemail.justlikeed.net/e/0d7145ca3282ff04393182056c826bc6.png" align="absbottom">

+## Warranty

+There is none.
+As it goes with open source, neither `creten` nor any of its developers is responsible for any loss due to your strategy or bugs in the code.
+By using it you acknowledge that you are aware of the risk and will suffer all potential consequencies. `creten` does not give any financial advice.
+If unsure, do not run `creten` in the real trading mode.